gefyrahq/gefyrahq.github.io/getstarted/minikube.md

 ---
 layout: page
 title: Minikube
-permalink: /getting-started/minikube-docker/
+permalink: /getting-started/minikube/
 nav_order: 1
 parent: Getting Started
 ---
 # Getting started with Gefyra and Minikube
-This guide will show you how to use Gefyra for the local development of a Kubernetes application running in Minikube.
+This guide describes the usage of Gefyra for the local development of a Kubernetes application running in Minikube.
 {: .fs-6 .fw-300 }

-**Important:** This getting started guide for Minikube is profiled for Gefyra in version **0.9.0+**.
+**Important:** This getting started guide for Minikube requires Gefyra in version **0.9.0+**.

 ## Prerequisites
-1. You have Minikube [installed](https://minikube.sigs.k8s.io/docs/start/) (at least in version v1.26.1)
+1. Minikube is [installed](https://minikube.sigs.k8s.io/docs/start/) (at least in version v1.26.1)
-2. Follow the [installation](https://gefyra.dev/installation) of Gefyra for your preferred platform
+2. Gefyra is [available](https://gefyra.dev/installation) (at least in version 0.9.0)

 ## Creating a local Kubernetes cluster
-1. For Minikube to create a Kubernetes cluster based on Docker containers please run:
+1. Create a local Kubernetes cluster with Minikube by running:
 ```bash
 > minikube start
 ```